gabrielachavez2019/BHV1/README.md

 #### Additional tools
-Please contact Gabriela Toomer (gabriela.toomer@okstate.edu) if you want to add additional tools/scripts/options or have any questions.
+Please contact Gabriela Toomer (gabriela.toomer@gmail.com) if you want to add additional tools/scripts/options or have any questions.